scaleoutsean/awesome-solidfire/README.md

 #### Microsoft Hyper-V

+- [solidfire-windows](https://github.com/scaleoutsean/solidfire-windows) - general notes on Windows Server 2019 Hyper-V with NetApp SolidFire
 - PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/Microsoft) for automated storage deployment with Microsoft Hyper-V (for Windows Server 2012 R2; requires minor updates for Microsoft Windows Server 2016 and 2019)
-- [Solidfire VSS Provider](https://mysupport.netapp.com/products/p/elementvss.html) for MS Windows (login required)
+- [SolidFire VSS Provider](https://mysupport.netapp.com/products/p/elementvss.html) for MS Windows (login required)

 #### Linux-related (OpenStack, KVM, XenServer, Oracle VM)

 - Cinder driver for OpenStack (in-tree, does not need to be installed, it only needs to be configured)
-- [Juju charm](https://github.com/solidfire/charm-cinder-solidfire) for Cinder to use Element cluster back end
+- [Juju charm](https://github.com/solidfire/charm-cinder-solidfire) for Cinder to use Element cluster back-end
 - NetApp's [OpenStack resources and docs](https://netapp.io/openstack/)
 - Redhat OpenShift with NetApp HCI - [NetApp Validated Design 1133](https://www.netapp.com/us/media/nva-1133-design.pdf)
-- Recommended Deployment method for Redhat OpenStack on NetApp HCI is Ansible, but you may use PowerShell, Terraform or other approach to create SolidFire storage cluster
+- Recommended deployment method for Redhat OpenStack on NetApp HCI is Ansible playbooks, but you may use PowerShell, Terraform or other approach to deploy SolidFire storage cluster

 #### Storage Provisioning for Containers (CSI and Docker)